Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Spicy foods (don't cause ulcers but may irritate existing ones)

-Coffee or caffeine (don't cause ulcers but may increase acid production)
+Coffee/caffeine (don't cause ulcers but may increase acid)

 Recognizing Ulcer Symptoms